-Between 2002-2015, 1,845 deer fatalities were recorded on California Department of Transportation (Caltrans) facilities in District 9, which includes Mono County with 397 deer collisions occurring on the US Highway 395 corridor between State Route 203 and the Crowley Lake area.
-A preliminary report by the University of California, Davis, identified Highway 395 on the east side of the Sierra Nevada as an area with statistically significant hotspots for vehicle-wildlife collisions (Shilling et al. 2016).
-In addition to deer, this area contains bear, mountain lion, numerous meso-carnivore species, and a variety of other wildlife.
+Between 2002-2015, a total of 1,845 deer-vehicle collisions were recorded on Caltrans facilities in District 9, which includes Mono County.
+Of these deer-vehicle collisions, 397 occurred on the US Highway 395 corridor in the Long Valley Wildlife Crossing (LVWC) project area located between State Route 203 and the Crowley Lake area.
+A preliminary report by the University of California, Davis, identified Highway 395 on the east side of the Sierra Nevada as an area with statistically significant hotspots for vehicle-wildlife collisions (Shilling and Waetjen 2016).
+In addition to deer, this area contains bear, mountain lion, numerous meso-carnivore species, and a variety of other important wildlife.

-This area is of high importance to deer as the habitats on both sides (east and west) of Highway 395 is utilized for summer range, migration, migration transition (holding areas for spring and fall migrations) and winter range during droughts.
+The LVWC project area is of high importance to deer because habitats on both sides (east and west) of Highway 395 are used for summer range, migration, migration transition (holding areas for spring and fall migrations) and winter range during droughts.